dieselfox1/fincommerce/plugins/fincommerce/client/blocks/readme.txt

 #### Bug Fixes

-- WordPress 6.4: fixed a bug which would break sites using the Classic Template block for the Single Product template.
+- finpress 6.4: fixed a bug which would break sites using the Classic Template block for the Single Product template.
 [11455](https://github.com/dieselfox1/fincommerce-blocks/pull/11455)

 = 11.1.2 - 2023-09-27 =